gidsey/project_11/README.md

 The logic for each view has been updated to account for the additional data fields detailed above and [demo user accounts](https://github.com/gidsey/project_11/wiki/Test-User-Accounts) can be found in the wiki, which allow these to be tested.
+However, The frontend Angular application has not been updated to include these additional data fields.

 ### Validation